-Status is basically your perceived position in a social hierarchy – how much respect, admiration, or influence people believe you have compared to others.
+Status is your perceived position in a social hierarchy—the respect, admiration, or influence people believe you have.

 It can come from many sources: